status-im/help.status.im/docs/en/using-status/edit-and-delete-your-messages.md

 # Edit and delete your messages

-Instead of a centralized server, Status uses a peer-to-peer network to store and display messages.
-This means that if you want to edit or delete your message, you'll need other members' Status apps to process and apply these changes.
+You can edit and delete your Status messages with no time limitations.
+Note that instead of a centralized server, Status uses a [peer-to-peer network][about-status-messages]{:target="_blank"} to store and display messages.
+If you edit or delete your message, these changes will need to be distributed by the network for other members to see them.

+This means that some users will still see your original message, even after you edit or delete it.
+For example, someone may be running an out-of-date version of Status, or a custom build that does not support message editing and deletion by choice.

-!!! note ""
+!!! note
-    Be careful with information you share, especially in public channels.
+    Be careful with what you share, especially in public channels.
 Once published to the network, it may still remain on someone's device even if you choose to delete it later.

-Some users may be running out-of-date versions of Status, or custom builds that do not support message editing and deletion by choice.
-Such users will still see your original message, even after you ask the network to edit or delete it.

 ## Edit your messages

+You can only edit text messages.
+If you want to change a message that contains media content, consider deleting and re-sending it.

+=== "Mobile"

-1. Long press the message you want to edit.
+    1. Open the community, chat, or chat group with the message you want to delete.
+    2. Long press this message.
-2. Select :mobile-edit: **Edit message**.
+    3. Select :mobile-edit: **Edit message**.
-3. Make your changes.
+    4. Make your changes.
-4. Tap :mobile-send: **Send** to publish your changes.
+    5. Tap :mobile-send: **Send** to publish your changes.

 ## Delete your messages

+=== "Mobile"

-1. Long press the message you want to delete.
+    1. Open the community, chat, or chat group with the message you want to delete.
+    2. Long press this message.
-2. Select :mobile-delete: **Delete Message**.
+    3. Select :mobile-delete: **Delete Message**.